sCrypt-Inc/specification/docs/syntax.rst

 =======
 Scoping in sCrypt follows the prevailing scoping rules of C99 and Solidity.
 Outer scope variable is shadowed by the inner scope variable of the same name.

-.. [#] Currently, only one dimensional array is supported.
-.. [#] Currently, nested struct is not supported.